clue/reactphp-flux/README.md

 The transformation handler can be any non-blocking (async) callable that uses [promises](#promises) to signal its eventual results.
 This callable receives a single data argument as passed to the writable side and must return a promise.
-A succesful fulfillment value will be forwarded to the readable end of the stream, while an unsuccessful rejection value will emit an `error` event and then `close()` the stream.
+A successful fulfillment value will be forwarded to the readable end of the stream, while an unsuccessful rejection value will emit an `error` event and then `close()` the stream.